Zylann/godot_voxel/doc/source/specs/block_format_v3.md

 At the very end, block data finishes with a sequence of 4 bytes, which once read into a `uint32_t` integer must match the value `0x900df00d`.
 If that condition isn't fulfilled, the block must be assumed corrupted.

 !!! note
-    On little-endian architectures (mostly desktop), binary editors will not show the epilogue as `0x900df00d`, but as `0x0df00d90` instead.
+    On little-endian architectures (like desktop), binary editors will not show the epilogue as `0x900df00d`, but as `0x0df00d90` instead.

 Current Issues
 ----------------

-Although this format is currently implemented and usable, it has known issues.

 ### Endianess

+The format is intented to use little-endian, however the implementation of the engine does not fully guarantee this.

 Godot's `encode_variant` doesn't seem to care about endianess across architectures, so it's possible it becomes a problem in the future and gets changed to a custom format.
-The rest of this spec is not affected by this and assumes we use little-endian, however the implementation of block channels with depth greater than 8-bit currently doesn't consider this either.
+The implementation of block channels with depth greater than 8-bit currently doesn't consider this either.
 This might be refined in a later iteration.

 This will become important to address if voxel games require communication between mobile and desktop.